 These bridges were one of the most challenging ones to be completed in history of Indian Bridges.
-Team Ashoka built them in 12 months (18 months ahead of schedule) using methodologies such as push launching of a 323 mts steel girder assembly.
+Team Ashoka built them in 12 months using methodologies such as push launching of a 323 mts steel girder assembly, a feat that was tried for the first time in India.